Audio

 Hi, I'm Emily Reeves.
 I'm an award-winning audio producer, podcaster, and storyteller based in Brooklyn, NY.

-As a former performer and theatre artist, I spent years studying the art of captivating an audience’s attention and use this experience to create sound-rich and engaging audio pieces.
+As a former professional performer and theatre artist, I spent years studying the art of captivating an audience’s attention and now use this experience to create sound-rich and energetic audio pieces.

-I'm a recent graduate of the Salt Institute for Documentary Stories, where I created a documentary about a Moby-Dick-inspired blues opera about heroin addiction.
-The piece won a Silver Award, the highest award for the category, for Best Student Documentary at the 2023 New York Festivals Radio Awards.
+I'm a graduate of the Salt Institute for Documentary Stories, where I created a documentary about a Moby-Dick-inspired blues opera about heroin addiction.
+The piece won a Silver Award, the highest for the category, for Best Student Documentary at the New York Festivals Radio Awards.

 Portfolio + Skills ︎︎︎